Moroccan villagers mourn after earthquake brings destruction to their rural mountain home

 When Hamza Lamghani felt the tremble, he and his family darted outside.
 Then the lights went out.
 People used cellphones as flashlights.
 When it seemed safe to move, Lamghani and his family found their home and neighborhood reduced to rubble.

-Still in shock, walking from the square now filled with evacuees, he said: “There’s nothing to do but pray.”
+Five of his closest childhood friends had perished, he said.
+Still in shock, he walked from the square filled with evacuees.
+“There’s nothing to do but pray.”

 Hatem reported from Cairo, Egypt.
 Associated Press journalists Mosa'ab El Shamy in Moulay Brahim, Morocco, and Bobby Caina Calvan in New York contributed to this story.